 Not securing your website with TLS is a dangerous downgrade that can put your users and your website at risk.
 HTTP traffic can be read by anyone with access to the network in which the traffic moves.
 In contrast, HTTPS traffic can only be decrypted by the owner of the HTTPS certificate.

 Securing your application or website with TLS is especially important for websites that collect payment information (such as, credit card and bank information) or personal information (such as, passwords and addresses).
 However, any website or application that collects user information should be secured with TLS to protect users and their data.

 For more information about HTTPS, see Why HTTPS Matters on the Google Developer Blog.

 You enable TLS on your website by installing a small data file that authenticates your server's identity and encrypts information sent to that server.
 The authentication and encryption file is called an SSL certificate, which is issued by a certificate authority.

-A certificate authority is a trusted entity (e.g., a company, nonprofit, or governing body) that issues SSL certificates after verifying the identities of users or servers.
+A certificate authority is a trusted entity (such as, a company, nonprofit, or governing body) that issues SSL certificates after verifying the identities of users or servers.
 For example, Let's Encrypt is a free, automated, open-source certificate authority.
 SSL certificates from Let's Encrypt are easy to use and many hosting providers support one-click installation of Let's Encrypt certificates.

 Remember to verify TLS certificates for all requests.
 Even communication between your own frontend and backend can be vulnerable to man-in-the-middle attacks (for example, if your own credentials are compromised).